-How planners, operations teams and executives can use Ciena’s Insights Service
+How planners, operations teams and executives can use Ciena’s Optimization Service

-Network providers collect vast amounts of telemetry data from their infrastructure, but the data is contained on unwieldy spreadsheets or even in the cloud, and typically presented without context.
+Network providers collect vast amounts of telemetry data from their infrastructure, but the data is contained in unwieldy spreadsheets or their data lakes, and typically presented without context.
 As a result, the data is often left unused.
-Providers need tools that can continuously update the data, generate actionable intelligence and predictive analytics, and display the information in easy-to-view formats so providers can improve and optimize their networks.
+Providers need tools that continuously update the data, generate actionable intelligence and predictive analytics, and display the information in easy-to-view formats so providers can improve and optimize their networks.

-One option is to build the tools in-house, but analytics solutions are costly to build and require special expertise.
+One option is to build the tools in-house.
+But analytics solutions are costly―and tricky―to build and require special expertise.
 The development cycle is also lengthy, often taking years before a solution is mature enough for use on a live network.

-So how can capacity planners, operations teams, and executives can use Insights Service to get the best performance out of their networks?
+So how can capacity planners, operations teams, and executives use OIP to get the best performance out of their networks?
 Here are three use cases of the service in action.

 Use Case #1: Capacity planning for strategic growth and new business

-Network capacity planners play a vital role.
-They must figure out how to expand capacity to support their company business strategies, meet quality of service (QoS) requirements, and ensure resources are available to quickly fulfill service orders.
-Insights Service helps planners improve and streamline this work.
+Network capacity planners must figure out how to expand capacity to support their business strategies, meet quality of service (QoS) requirements, and ensure resources are available to quickly fulfill service orders.
+OIP helps planners improve and streamline this work.

 Expediting sales for service orders: When sales teams submit customer service orders, capacity planners must make sure network resources are available so the service provider can quickly confirm the orders and close the sales.
-Planners can use Insights Service capacity dashboards to view the network environment, specify where the customer needs services, see if a channel is available, and (with a forthcoming enhancement) even reserve the channel.
-If there are no channels available, the feature can help establish if there are ports that can be provisioned to support the service.
-Compared to manual methods using Microsoft Excel spreadsheets, the automation features built into the application dramatically reduce the time required for this work.
-A study performed as part of a presales analysis for a Tier 1 provider in East Asia, for example, identified opportunities to save of up to 12 hours of work time per customer service order.
+Planners can use OIP capacity dashboards to view the network environment, specify where the customer needs services, see if a channel is available so it can be reserved.
+If no channels are available, the feature can help establish if there are ports that can be provisioned to support the service.
+Compared to manual methods using spreadsheets, the automation features built into the application dramatically reduce the time required for this work.

 Use Case #2: Helping operations prevent outages and assess customer QoS

 For example, the network health application enabled a European Tier 1 provider to detect a drop in receive power for a particular port, even though the power level was still within acceptable range and would not have been detected by conventional fiber management tools.
-The application flagged the port as high risk and generated a ticket.
+The application flagged the port as high risk and a ticket was subsequently generated.
 An on-site inspection revealed trapped fiber in the chassis as well as incorrectly routed fibers.
 Teams resolved the problems to restore performance, avoiding a potential outage.

 Cost savings can be substantial.
-Assuming an average cost of $300,000 per hour for an unplanned outage for a communications service provider (CSP), a recent Ciena analysis, performed for a Tier-1 service provider in the United States, found that the health application saved $1.6 million in potential outage-associated costs.
+Assuming an average cost of $1.4 million per hour* for an unplanned outage for a communications service provider (CSP), a recent Ciena analysis, performed for a Tier-1 service provider in the United States, found that the health application saved $1.6 million in potential outage-associated costs.
 The application can quickly pay for itself.
-An analysis for a mid-size Tier 1 operator in the United States found that a 3% reduction in the number of outages would recoup 100% of the investment in 12 months.

 Assessing end-customer availability and QoS: Sometimes a provider’s network will appear to be operating as it should, yet customers aren’t receiving the service levels they expect.
 OIP’s optional Service Level and Network Availability (SLNA) portal can go beyond the edge of the provider network to identify customer service end points, monitor the availability and QoS that end customers receive, and determine if there is an underlying issue with services provided by “last mile” operators.
 Network providers can use this capability to troubleshoot issues and ensure they are delivering a high-quality customer experience and adhering to service-level agreements (SLAs).
 CSPs also can provide their customers web-portal access to monitor and report on their availability and QoS parameters.

 Use Case #3: Reporting for business executives and end customers

-Insights Service: A mature, proven, and beneficial tool for network providers
+Optimization Insights Platform: A mature, proven, and beneficial tool for network providers

 Network providers need actionable metrics from their packet-optical infrastructure so they can optimize their systems and operate more agile, adaptive networks.
-As Ciena’s Optimization Service’s analytics engine, OIP delivers this intelligence via a mature, cloud-based, analytics-as-a-service that is very easy to use, versatile, and powerful.
+As Ciena’s Optimization Service’s analytics engine, OIP delivers this intelligence via a mature analytics-as-a-service that is very easy to use, versatile, and powerful.
 Key use cases include 1) capacity planning for strategic growth and new business; 2) helping operations prevent outages and assess customer QoS; and 3) reporting for business executives and end customers.
 Customer case studies and Ciena analyses show providers can gain significant operational and performance benefits and business efficiencies from the solution.